SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

             if($UserUPN -ne $null) {Write-Host "$UserUPN isn't a valid UPN.
 A UPN looks like an email address" -ForegroundColor Yellow; Write-Host}
             Write-Host
-            Write-Host "Please enter in the users full UPN that you're trying to edit" Write-Host "- OR - type RA for a resoruce account"
+            Write-Host "Please enter in the users full UPN that you're trying to edit" Write-Host "- OR - type RA for a resource account"
             $UserUPN = Read-Host "Users UPN or RA"
             $UserUPN = $UserUPN.trim()
         }